dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-dcmdir/README.md

      -p <dicomdir>                  purge records without file references from directory file <dicomdir> by setting its Record In-use Flag = 0
+        --record-config <file>      file path or URL to configuration of directory record attributes.
+                                    At default only mandatory directory record attributes are included.
      -u <dicomdir>                  update existing directory file <dicomdir> "with references to DICOM files specified by file.. or directory.. arguments